| Comparative

 and managing the sector.
 It also proposed an agenda for meetings (in the

 context of dialogues) between donors and the national party.
+The PTF agreed on

 the principle of breaking down financing fields while taking into account